untiager/EpiGimp-SIMULATED-/README.md

 ### Core Components
 - **Application**: Main orchestrator managing all components (split into Core, Loop, and Events modules)
-- **Canvas**: Image display and manipulation area with RAII resource management (split into Core, ImageOps, Input, and Drawing modules)
+- **Canvas**: Image display and manipulation area with multi-layer support and RAII resource management (split into Core, ImageOps, Input, and Drawing modules)
+- **SimpleLayerPanel**: Interactive layer management panel with scrolling and dynamic layout
+- **Multi-Layer System**: Vector-based layer management with individual selection, visibility, and operations
 - **Toolbar**: UI toolbar with extensible button system and integrated color palette (split into Core, Colors, and Buttons modules)
 - **ColorPalette**: Interactive color selection component with 16 predefined colors
 - **FileBrowser**: Safe in-application file navigation (split into Core, Navigation, and Dialogs modules)